 If you’re saddled with credit card debt, you’re not alone.
 A recent study based on Federal Reserve and Census data found that over 45% of households in America carry a credit card balance, and that their average balance is $6,270.
 Considering the average credit card interest rate is just under 17%, that average balance could end up costing Americans quite a bit in interest.

-Not only could reducing your credit card debt allow you to stop making hefty interest payments on your balance but because 30% of your FICO ScoreⓇ is determined by your debts owed, reducing your debt could potentially help improve your credit.
-If you’re working on getting out of credit card debt— and staying out of credit card debt—here are a few tips on being a savvy credit card user.
+Not only can reducing your credit card debt allow you to stop making hefty interest payments, but because 30% of your FICO Score® is determined by your debts owed, reducing your debt could potentially help improve your credit.
+If you’re working on getting out of — and staying out of — credit card debt, here are some tips on being a savvy credit card user.

 If you’re already in the habit of paying your balance in full when it comes due, you could consider leveraging your credit card spending to earn favorable reward points, such as points toward travel or cash back rewards.

-Furthermore, when you pay off a credit card, you are still able to spend using that card, which would increase your balance even as you’re trying to deplete it.
-That’s because credit card debt is revolving debt—which is debt you can continue to grow even while paying some of it off.
+When you pay off a credit card, you’re still able to spend using that card, which would increase your balance even as you’re trying to deplete it.
+That’s because credit card debt is revolving debt, which is the debt you can continue to grow even while paying some of it off.

 This one may seem like a no-brainer, but it’s still worth discussing.
 Paying your statement balance after the due date may mean that you’re incurring late fees or other interest charges.
 And because payment history is 35% of your FICO Score , paying late can also potentially hurt your credit.

 4. Build an Emergency Fund to Avoid Turning to Credit Cards in a Bind